maroontress/Oxbind.CSharp/README.md

   ...
 ```

-Note that Oxbind does not use XML Schema and its validation, but the example
+> [!NOTE]
-of the XML Schema is given to show the occurrence order of the elements is
+> Oxbind does not use XML Schema and its validation, but the example of the XML
-important.
+> Schema is given to show the occurrence order of the elements is important.

 First, creates a `Movie` class representing the `movie` element as follows: